Nasdanika/core/engineering/model/doc/engineering.md

 If a modeler decides to use one of MCDA methodologies to compute, say, need weights, they select a methodology to use and then define [criteria](Criterion.html).
 For WSM and WPM criteria and alternative weights are entered directly into the model.
 For AHP they are computed from [pair-wise comparisons](Comparison.html).

+TODO - add model elements for a generic decision analysis - decision, alternative.

+### Competition analysis

+Can be done by creating a competitor organization or organizations with their offerings and modeling needs and scenarios.
+Then comparing weights.
+To be elaborated.

 ### Risk management